tweag/nickel/doc/manual/contracts.md

 # Contracts in Nickel

+**Note**: Most of the examples of this document are run in the Nickel REPL.
+To start a session, run `nickel repl` in your terminal.

 (For the motivation behind contracts and a high-level overview of contracts and types, first read the [correctness](./correctness.md) section.)